PoCInnovation/Workshops/p2p/old/3.IPFS_or_HTTP/README.md

 In this Workshop, you will learn :

-:heavy_check_mark: Run a web application with `docker-compose`
+✔️ Run a web application with `docker-compose`

-:heavy_check_mark: The basics of HTTP
+✔️ The basics of HTTP

-:heavy_check_mark: The basics of IPFS, and why in some cases it is better than HTTP
+✔️ The basics of IPFS, and why in some cases it is better than HTTP

-:heavy_check_mark: How to change a centralized storage into a distributed one via IPFS with Infura !
+✔️ How to change a centralized storage into a distributed one via IPFS with Infura !

 ## :wrench: Step 0 - Setup
 Please follow each instruction on the [SETUP.md](SETUP.md) file.